 - Motor legal cover.
 Direct Line will provide up to £100,000 of legal costs in the event of a legal dispute following an accident.
 There has to be more than a 50% chance that your claim will succeed.

 - No-claim discount protection.
-You’ll need a minimum of four years’ no-claims discount to be eligible for this cover (terms and conditions apply).
+You’ll need a minimum of four years’ no-claims discount and no more than one fault claim within the past three years for all drivers combined to be eligible for this cover.

 Any cover offered by Direct Line is likely to become invalid if any of the following arises:

 - You change the use of your car from its original use.
 For example, changing from social domestic and pleasure to business use.

 - Your car is being driven by an unnamed driver on your policy or by a person that does not have a valid driving licence.

 - You use your car at rallies, races or competitions.

 - You fail to pay for your premium.